greentfrapp/project-asimov/guide_fairness.md

 - A non-representative dataset <tidbit content='<span>E.g. using a training set that contains only white male faces but applying the trained model to everyone regardless of race or gender.</span>'></tidbit>
 - A dataset that already encodes unfair decisions <tidbit content='<span>E.g. a credit scoring dataset with labels that underreports the credit score for black individuals.</span>'></tidbit>
-- Input features that are proxies for protected characteristics <tidbit content='<span>E.g. Postal code might be a proxy feature for race since the two are often correlated.</span>'></tidbit>
+- Input features that are proxies for protected characteristics <tidbit content='<span>E.g. Postal code might be a proxy feature for race since racial and ethnicity demographics often have spatial correlations.</span>'></tidbit>

-More details can be found in [Understanding Bias II](../bias_ii/).
+More on sources of bias in [Understanding Bias II](../bias_ii/).

 ### Okay, but how do we know how much disparity is unfair?